 Skin Purging Vs. Breakouts

-Here are some characteristics to watch for when determining whether your skin is purging or you’re in fact experiencing a reaction-type breakout:
+Here are some characteristics to determine whether your skin is purging or you’re experiencing a reaction-type breakout:

-Reaction-Based Breakout – You’re getting breakouts in new areas where you don’t often get pimples.
-The timeline from development to breakout and subsequent healing runs about a week.
+- Reaction-based breakout: You’re getting breakouts in new areas where you don’t often get pimples.
+The timeline from development to breakout and subsequent healing runs much longer — about one to six weeks.

-For most skin types, using acid exfoliants for the first time could lead to some level of dryness and redness in the beginning – especially if used too frequently at first.
+For most skin types, using acid exfoliants for the first time could lead to some level of dryness and redness in the beginning, especially if used too frequently.
 If you’re using products outside of this category, such as serums, toners or moisturizers that don’t contain active ingredients, and find your skin gets irritated or breaks out, your issue could be a sensitivity to a particular ingredient.

 What To Do If Your Skin Is Purging

-As your skin begins to purge impurities from deep within the skin’s layers, contact an Eminence Organics spa partner for a virtual or in-person consultation and consider booking a facial.
-Your esthetician can help remove excess impurities and cleanse gently to amplify a clear and radiant complexion.
+As your skin begins to purge impurities from deep within its layers, we strongly recommend that you contact an Eminence Organics Spa Partner for a virtual or in-person consultation and consider booking a facial.
+Your esthetician can help remove excess impurities and cleanse gently to amplify the health and glow of your skin and bring out a clear and radiant complexion.

 What To Do If Your Skin Is Reacting